To shake or not to shake?

 Know what's in your powder

-"NSF and Informed Choice are my go-to 3rd party labs that test whether or not products are safe, free of banned substances and accurate related to what’s on their packaging," says Shehan.
-"I’d also recommend a product with a Nutrition Facts Panel (NFP) rather than products that feature a Supplement Facts Panel (SFP) since products with NFPs are regulated as a food," he adds.
+"NSF and Informed Choice are my go-to third-party labs that test whether products are safe, free of banned substances, and accurate related to what's on their packaging," says Shehan.
+"I'd also recommend a product with a Nutrition Facts Panel rather than a Supplement Facts Panel, since products with a Nutrition Facts Panel are regulated as a food."

 Diversify your protein intake

-Busy gym-goers love the ease of protein powder, and rightfully so.
-But don't rely on powder as your sole source of the macro.
-There are tons of whole food sources of protein you can incorporate into your diet, such as eggs, cottage cheese, chicken, and beef.
-"Protein powder helps make hitting your protein goals easier, especially when you're on the go.
-But we need to be eating real food for protein too," says Valente.
+Protein powder is convenient, but it shouldn't be your only source of the macro.
+Whole food sources like eggs, cottage cheese, chicken, and beef deliver protein alongside micronutrients and dietary variety that no powder replicates.
+"Protein powder helps make hitting your protein goals easier, especially when you're on the go — but we need to be eating real food for protein too," says Valente.

 Jamey Powell, NASM-CPT, 200-Hour RYT, is a Brooklyn-based writer with eight years of experience covering a broad range of fitness and lifestyle topics.
 When she’s not exercising or writing, you can catch her producing indie films, crocheting, and playing video games.